bocchino/fprime/Svc/DpWriter/test/ut/README.md

 1. Clear history.
 1. Increment `m_NumBuffersReceived`.
 1. Construct a valid buffer _B_ with an invalid packet header.
-1. If `invalidPacketHeaderEventCount` < `DpWriterComponentBase::EVENTID_INVALIDPACKETHEADER_THROTTLE`,
+1. If `invalidPacketHeaderEventCount` < `DpWriterComponentBase::EVENTID_INVALIDHEADER_THROTTLE`,
    then
    1. Assert that the event history contains one element.
-   1. Assert that the event history for `InvalidPacketHeader` contains one element.
+   1. Assert that the event history for `InvalidHeader` contains one element.
    1. Check the event arguments.
    1. Increment `invalidPacketHeaderEventCount`.
 1. Otherwise assert that the event history is empty.